tsamridh86/blog/README.md

 # blog
 blog for the st assignment

-image addition in the blog will be added later. the homepage has not been configured to display the blogs yet. the edit page for each user is also not ready. the userpage is not ready, rest everything is up & working by now, maybe lol
+the userpage & the contact us is not ready, rest everything is up & working by now, maybe lol

 all of the classes are inside config folder, css in css, js in js & the rest of the folder are made for easier navigation.